Exploring Chinamans Beach in Mosman: Swimming and Picnics

 North end of Chinamans Beach

-The 230-meter strip of sand is located in Mosman and faces Middle Harbour and Clontarf Reserve on the opposite side.
-The beach is bordered by rocky areas on both sides.
+The 230-metre stretch of sand is located in Mosman and faces Middle Harbour, with Clontarf Reserve on the opposite side.
+The beach is bordered by rocky sections at both ends.

 South end of Chinamans Beach

-There are no cafes or kiosks at the beach, so make sure you bring enough drinks and snacks if you plan to spend some there.
+There are no cafes or kiosks at the beach, so be sure to bring enough drinks and snacks if you plan to stay for a while.

-But there are many places to eat and drink a bit further out, for example at The Spit, at Balmoral Beach, or in the Mosman town centre.
+That said, you’ll find plenty of places to eat and drink a bit further away, such as at The Spit, Balmoral Beach, or in Mosman town centre.

 Swimming